Hermione-Granger-1176/typora-notion-theme/README.md

 My custom Typora theme is now featured on the official site! 🎉
 Check it out here: [Typora Themes](https://theme.typora.io/)

+Feedback is always welcome!
+If you encounter any issues or have a suggestion, please don't hesitate to create an issue.

 # Introduce

 - **Notion-like design** for a clean and minimal look.